Natural Gas Alarms Frequently Asked Questions

 Q. Why are natural gas alarms needed when residents can just smell the gas leaks?

-Q. Will my natural gas alarm detect carbon monoxide?
+Q. Will my carbon monoxide alarm detect natural gas leaks?

 Q. Is pressing the test button the only way to test my natural gas alarm?